 These programs differ in many ways regarding curriculum, admissions requirements, and schedules.
 Students in the Sonoma Professional MBA will gain technical business skills with a management focus.
-They will need at least two years of work experience prior to the start of the program, as well as complete a series of business prerequisite courses and the GMAT exam.
+We recommended that students have at least two years of full-time work experience prior to the start of the program, as well as complete a series of business prerequisite courses.
+The GMAT/GRE exam is optional.
 Students in this program will be in class two nights per week (7pm-9:45pm) for about 2 years.
-The schedule is flexible and students can take more or fewer classes depending on their work schedule.
+The schedule is flexible and students may take more or fewer classes depending on their work schedule.
+(Students who wish to attend full-time may do so with approval from the Executive Director, Soo Haylett.)

 Applicants of our Wine MBA programs are required to have at least two years of wine industry experience.
 Those who do not have the minimum years required can enroll in the Wine Business Institute's Online Certificate in Wine Business Management.
 Successful completion of the Foundation and Intermediate courses fulfills the two-year industry experience requirement.